Current and Returning Students

 It is important that you meet with your professor as close to the start of the semester as possible to ensure that accommodations are put in place swiftly.
 Although it might seem convenient, the time immediately after class is usually not a good time to talk with your instructors.
 This is often the time when everybody with a question bombards the professor and the instructor's attention is diffused.
 Also, many instructors have other obligations directly after class so they are unable to give you the time necessary to adequately discuss your needs.
 Most importantly, the environment directly after a class does not provide the privacy to insure confidentiality.
 When discussing your accommodations or any other issue with an professor/instructor, you need their full attention, so your best bet is to make an appointment to see a professor during his or her office hours or at another time that suits you both.

 Be Prepared for your Appointment

 When you arrive at your scheduled meeting time, have an idea of what you want to discuss.
 You look (and are) more organized when you have questions written down and notes highlighted.
 If you are going over classroom accommodations, know what they are; if you are going over a graded test, have some idea of what went wrong and discuss ways for improvement; if you are having trouble understanding lecture material, present some options that will work for you.

-If you meet with a professor who is unwilling to work with you on providing accommodations, or with whom other difficulties arise, please contact Andrea Hensen, the Manager of Accessibility and Support Services, immediately.
-While it is important that you develop self-advocacy skills (see below), she is here to help you in this process.
+If you meet with a professor who is unwilling to work with you on providing accommodations, or with whom other difficulties arise, please contact the Accessibility & Student Support Coordinator, immediately.
+While it is important that you develop self-advocacy skills, we are here to help you in this process.